spatial-model-editor/spatial-model-editor/docs/quickstart/import-geometry.rst

 Importing Geometry
 ==================

-After importing a model, the next step is to import an image of the compartments in the model.
-To do this, go to `Import->Geometry from image`, or choose one of the built-in example images from `Import->Example geometry image`.
+After importing a non-spatial model, the next step is to import an image of the compartments in the model to define the geometry.

+To do this, go to `Import->Geometry from image` or press ``Ctrl+I``.
+Alternatively, go to `Import->Example geometry image` to use one of the built-in example images.

-The image should be segmented such that each compartment has a unique colour.
+Then you can specify the dimensions of the geometry image, and optionally reduce the resolution of the image or the number of colours to be used.
+The geometry image should be segmented such that each compartment has a unique colour.

-For each compartment in the model:
+Next, for each compartment in the model:

 - click on the compartment name
 - click on "Select compartment geometry..."